szymonpilszak/szymonpilszak/README.md

 Currently focused on expanding automation skills using Python to support and optimize testing workflows.

-Looking for opportunities to shift my technology stack toward web applications and further develop my quality assurance competencies !
+Looking for opportunities to shift my technology stack toward web applications and further develop my quality assurance competencies.

 ---